percona/k8spg-docs/docs/backup-encryption.md

 Backup encryption is a security best practice that helps protect your organization's confidential information and prevents unauthorized access.

-You can encrypt the backups using  AES-256 encryption. `pgBackRest` encrypts the whole repository where it stores backups based on a user-provided encryption key passed within the `–repo-cypher-pass` flag.
+The pgBackRest tool used by the Operator allows encrypting backups using AES-256 encryption.
+The approach is **repository-based**: pgBackRest encrypts the whole repository where it stores backups.
+Encryption is automatically enabled if a user-supplied encryption key was passed to pgBackRest with the `-repo-cypher-pass` option *when configuring the backup storage*.

 <i warning>:material-alert: Limitation:</i> You cannot change encryption settings after the backups are established.
-To change the key or enable encryption requires creating a new repository.
+Create a new repository to enable encryption or change the encryption key.

 This document describes how to configure backup encryption.

 ## Prerequisites

-To configure backup encryption, you require the encryption key.
-You can generate it using OpenSSL.
+As it was already mentioned, to configure backup encryption, you require the encryption key.
 You should use the a long, random encryption key.
-Generate it is using the following command:
+For example, you can generate it using OpenSSL as follows:

 ```{.bash data-prompt="$"}
 $ openssl rand -base64 48